 Nor was this new generation of Western women willing to quietly withhold their political and equestrian views any longer.

-Yet if the equestrian powder keg needed a fuse, it was the tiny Alberta Clare, known as “the girl from Wyoming,” who proved that women were no longer willing to follow the rules.
+Yet if the equestrian powder keg needed a fuse, it was the tiny Alberta Claire, known as “the girl from Wyoming,” who proved that women were no longer willing to follow the rules.

-In 1912 this diminutive pistol-packing Long Rider made an 8000 mile solo equestrian journey across America that took her from Wyoming to Oregon, south to California, across the deserts of Arizona, and on to a triumphant arrival in New York City.
-Throughout the course of her long journey, Clare publicly stated that she associated her desire to vote with her right to ride astride.
-Upon her arrival in New York, Alberta was greeted by Teddy Roosevelt, who praised Clare’s courage and urged that women be granted the right to vote.
+In 1912 this diminutive pistol-packing Long Rider made an 8000-mile solo equestrian journey across America that took her from Wyoming to Oregon, south to California, across the deserts of Arizona, and on to a triumphant arrival in New York City.
+Throughout the course of her long journey, Claire publicly stated that she associated her desire to vote with her right to ride astride.
+Upon her arrival in New York, Alberta was greeted by Teddy Roosevelt, who praised Claire’s courage and urged that women be granted the right to vote.

 Yet these were individual acts of courage.
 What was needed was a mounted champion who could turn the tide of equestrian history.
 And that woman, and her horse, were ready to lead the charge towards political and equestrian equality.